Jean-de-Dieu Soult: Military reforms

-Prime Minister
+Prime minister

-While he was Minister of War, he held the presidency of the Council of Ministers (or Prime Minister) for the first time in 1832–1834.
+While he was minister of war, he held the presidency of the Council of Ministers (or Prime Minister) for the first time in 1832–1834.
 France being the guarantor of the Treaty of the XXIV articles, he had the Antwerp expedition carried out by Marshal Gérard, who seized the city after heroic resistance from the Dutch (December 1832) and returned it to Belgium, its country of attribution.

 In April 1838, Louis-Philippe chose Soult to represent him at the coronation of Queen Victoria.
 He received a triumphant welcome in London – where his former enemy, the Duke of Wellington, reputedly caught him by the arm and exclaimed "I have you at last!"

-Once again at the head of the government (1839-1840), he was at the same time the holder of the Foreign Affairs portfolio.
+Once again at the head of the government (1839–1840), he was at the same time the holder of the Foreign Affairs portfolio.
 He participated in the ceremonies for returning the ashes of Napoleon in December 1840.

-President of the Council for almost seven years, from 1840 to 1847, he left the effective management of the Cabinet to his Minister of Foreign Affairs, François Guizot, who logically succeeded him when he left the government, for health reasons.
-For five years (1840-1845), he combined his function with that of Minister of War.
-On September 26, 1847, Louis-Philippe restored for him the honorary dignity of Marshal General of the king's camps and armies, however modifying this title into the unique Marshal General of France.
+President of the Council for almost seven years, from 1840 to 1847, he left the effective management of the Cabinet to his minister of foreign affairs, François Guizot, who logically succeeded him when he left the government, for health reasons.
+For five years (1840–1845), he combined his function with that of minister of war.
+On 26 September 1847 Louis-Philippe restored for him the honorary dignity of Marshal General of the king's camps and armies, however modifying this title into the unique Marshal General of France.

+During his term as Prime Minister and Minister for War he attempted to cover up the indiscriminate killings of Algerian civilians who died of suffocation following French troops lighting fires at the entrances to Caves in which they had fled, the story nonetheless leaked to the press.

 In 1848, Soult declared himself a republican.
 He died three years later in his castle in Soult-Berg, near Saint-Amans-la-Bastide where he was born, a few days before the coup of 1851.
 In his honor, the town was renamed Saint-Amans-Soult in December 1851.
-He is one of the eighteen Marshals of the Empire (out of twenty-six) who belonged to Freemasonry.